 - additional targeted consultations will take place with the consultative committees and the residents in the directly affected neighbourhoods;

-- the final study report will be tabled in 2020; and
+- the final study report will be tabled during the winter of 2021/2022; and

 - there will be several additional steps, including getting funding, developing plans and specifications, and the actual construction.
 The new system is expected to be ready in 8 to 10 years.

 Until then, in order to meet the increased traffic in the west as in the east, the STO will continue to invest heavily and to implement the most efficient ways of improving its system's performance and reliability.
 By the fall of 2019, it should be noted that the STO has injected $4 M into its offer of service, which has led to 24,400 additional hours and 524,500 additional kilometres for customers.
 Many of those changes benefited the western part of Gatineau.

 Given the geographic layout and the inter-provincial nature of the project, the study is being conducted in collaboration with the STO's partners: Ville de Gatineau, Quebec's ministère des Transports, the National Capital Commission, the City of Ottawa and OC Transpo.